ex4722/ctf-writeups/battelle/holy_grail/README.md

 The first value that is pushed is the functions offset in the jmprel.

-The jmprel hold a bunch of Elf32_Rel's
+The jmprel holds a bunch of Elf32_Rel's
 ```c
 gef➤  p *(Elf32_Rel[6]*)0x8048320
 $6 = {{